Telling Stories for Common Sense Zero-Shot Action Recognition: Introduction

 \section{Introduction}

-Action recognition technology has improved remarkably over the years, with methods becoming more accurate and pushing the boundaries to include novel tasks~\cite{Ego4D2022CVPR}.
+Action recognition technology has improved remarkably over the years, with methods becoming more accurate.
 However, one of the main challenges that remain today is the dependency of these methods on annotated data for novel categories.
 The availability of large labeled datasets like ImageNet \cite{imagenet} has played a pivotal role in propelling the field of supervised learning seeing better than human level performance on image classification \cite{resnet,vit,colornet} tasks.
-In practice, obtaining large amounts of annotated examples for each new class we aim to recognize is not realistic.
+In practice, obtaining large amounts of annotated examples for each new class we aim to recognize is not realistic and not practical~\cite{watt}.
 This is particularly true as we grow the number of classes and wish to incorporate more flexible, natural language, for example, for retrieval.
 This general problem has led to research in the zero-shot (ZS) domain.

 In the typical ZS setting, there are seen classes that contain visual examples and their class label, and there are unseen classes where only the class labels are available at training time.
 Given a visual sample of the unseen set at test time, the task is to output the corresponding class label.
 Approaches typically learn a mapping from the visual space to the class labels using the seen classes and leverage that mapping in different ways to approximate the mapping in the unseen classes.
 Some examples of solutions include learning to map visual information and class labels to the same space or learning to generate visual features using a generative adversarial network (GAN)~\cite{clswgan}.